Dirichlet domains for Anosov subgroups: Introduction

 \subsection{Acknowledgments.}

-We thank Martin Bobb, Jeffrey Danciger, Fran\c{c}ois Gu\'{e}ritaud, Rylee Lyman, Beatrice Pozzetti, Gabriele Viaggi and Anna Wienhard for interesting discussions related to this project, and additionally thank Beatrice Pozzetti and Anna Wienhard for their remarks on a previous version of the paper.
+We thank Marit Bobb, Jeffrey Danciger, Fran\c{c}ois Gu\'{e}ritaud, Rylee Lyman, Beatrice Pozzetti, Gabriele Viaggi and Anna Wienhard for interesting discussions related to this project, and additionally thank Beatrice Pozzetti and Anna Wienhard for their remarks on a previous version of the paper.
+We would also like to thank the anonymous reviewer for helpful suggestions which have improved the exposition of the paper.
 C. Davalo was funded through the RTG 2229 “Asymptotic Invariants and Limits of Groups and Spaces” and the DFG Emmy Noether project 427903332 of B. Pozzetti.
 J.M.\ Riestenberg was supported by the RTG 2229 “Asymptotic Invariants and Limits of Groups and Spaces” and by the DFG under Project-ID 338644254 - SPP2026.